aumouvantsillage/guillaume.baierouge.fr/src/2014-10-02-why-i-write-free-software.md

 There is no company behind it, no structured development team, no *professional-grade support*, and no ambition to gain *market shares*.

-In this article, I will try to clarify my motivations for developing Sozi.
+In this post, I will try to clarify my motivations for developing Sozi.

 <!-- more -->